JackSzwergold/Writing/memories/Being Bullied About a Black and White TV.md

 “Shut up!
 He’s gonna get it back by the end of the week when he gets paid!”
 Bruce said through the tears and snot.

 His body was arched as he cried and looked down to the floor.
 I poked him and gave him another cookie.
-He took it—still hunched over—ate it in between sobs, stodd up and walked away.
+He took it—still hunched over—ate it in between sobs, stood up and walked away.

 ***